-In Australia, manufacturers of various products that contain electronic circuitry are mandated to comply with EMC testing standards.
+In Australia, manufacturers of products that contain electronic circuitry are mandated to comply with EMC testing standards.
 This test must be conducted and comply before the products will be released onto the market.
-One of the reasons why EMC testing is required is that the electromagnetic radiation which can emit through the air has a tendency to interfere with the proper operation of various equipment and devices present in its surroundings.
+One of the reasons why EMC testing is required is that the electromagnetic radiation.
+Which can emit through the air?
+Potentially interfering with the proper operation of equipment or devices in close proximity.

-To minimise the amount of electromagnetic radiation or interference that EMI emitting products emit into the environment, the active electronics should be enclosed within a ‘Faraday cage’ that has been designed with sufficient electromagnetic shielding.
-However, in other cases, the circuit design itself is insufficient in properly protecting the equipment from the excessive level of electromagnetic radiation coming from the other equipment or affecting the equipment itself.
-Hence, electromagnetic shielding is applied in these cases to ensure the EMI environment the product is used does not affect the performance of the products.
+To minimise the amount of electromagnetic radiation or interference that EMI emitting products emit into the environment.
+The active electronics should be enclosed within a ‘Faraday cage’.
+That has been designed with sufficient electromagnetic shielding.
+Yet, in other cases, the circuit design itself is insufficient.
+In properly protecting the equipment from the excessive level of electromagnetic radiation.
+That could be coming from the other equipment or affecting the equipment itself.
+Hence, electromagnetic shielding is applied.
+In these cases to ensure the EMI environment the product is used does not affect the performance of the products.

 What is Electromagnetic Shielding?

 Electromagnetic shielding is the process of enveloping cables and electronics with magnetic or conductive materials to prevent incoming and outgoing electromagnetic frequencies emission.
 This practice is crucial in preventing electromagnetic interference from affecting delicate electronics.
 The metallic mesh shield is used to protect a certain component from affecting the other component within a particular product.
 For instance, in mobile phones, metallic shields are used to protect electronics from their cellular receiver or transmitter.
 It could also decrease the amount of radiofrequency that can be possibly absorbed by users.